opengeospatial/HY_Features/section_7.md

 ### 7.1 The HY_Features conceptual model

-This standard defines the HY_Features conceptual model as a standard for the identification and description of hydrologic features reflecting both hydrologic significance as well as topological connectivity of hydrologic features by defining the fundamental relationships between the major components of the hydrosphere.
-Core concepts are that of multiple catchment representation, of catchment hierarchy and topology, of aggregation and segmentation of watercourses, as well as a simple model for the positioning of features along a linear flowpath using a specific river reference system.
-A utilities package provide common concepts required by the hydrology model that are not hydrology-specific.
+This standard defines the HY_Features conceptual model as a standard for the identification and description of hydrologic features reflecting both hydrologic significance as well as topological connectivity of hydrologic features.
+The fundamental relationships between the major components of the hydrosphere are conceptualised to formally describe the hydrosphere as an hierarchical network of hydrologically connected catchments, and the appearing network phenomena to be visualised, irrespective of the various spatial or temporal representations available for these phenomena.

+Core concepts are that of a multiple represented catchment, of catchment topology and hierarchy, of aggregation and segmentation of watercourses, and the simple river positioning.
+A topological concept is provided to consider any location on, or projected onto, the land surface as the inflow or outflow node of a corresponding catchment.
+Located in the catchment network, alternative representations may reference that identifiable location.
+A simple river reference system is provided to support the positioning of features based on catchment topology.
+It can be used to place an arbitrary location considered to be inflow or outflow node of a catchment along the linear catchment representation.

 Module identification aims to simplify the scope of each part of the conceptual model in order to improve its accessibility and to provide scope for testing.
 It is intended that implementations need to consider only those parts of the common model implicated by its scope.
 Table 1 lists the applications schema, the leaf packages included and the concepts reflected therein.
+An (informative) utilities package contains common concepts required by the hydrologic feature model but which are not hydrology-specific.
+It is expected that future evolution of the ISO standards will provide a replacement for these components.
+At that point this module can be replaced with references to the more general concept.

 Table 1: HY_Features modules, packages and concepts reflected